Germany: Shooter dead after killing two in Baden-Württemberg – DW – 07/14/2024

 What do we know about the crime?

 According to police, there is no evidence of a rampage.
 Investigators are assuming that it was a crime within the family.
-Police could not immediately say how the victims were related.
+Police could not immediately say how the victims were related or provide details about the shooter and the firearm which was used.

-Dozens of emergency vehicles and two rescue helicopters are present on the scene of incident.
+Dozens of emergency vehicles and two rescue helicopters were deployed to the scene of incident.
 The area around it has been cordoned off.

 The town of Albstadt-Lautlingen lies some 60 kilometers south of Stuttgart in the Swabian Jura mountains.